 Can you believe that you travel an estimated 75,000 miles on foot in your lifetime?
-Your feet are meant to last a lifetime, but are the hardest working part of your body and in times of economic downturn become even more important!
+Your feet are meant to last a lifetime, but the hardest working part of your body can slow you down when they are fatigued or in pain.

 Your feet carry you wherever you need to go, whenever you need to go there and they do it for years and years.
 In fact, during your lifetime you will have traveled on your feet the equivalent of three trips around the entire world.
 You take, on average, 15,000 steps a day and will walk or run well over 75,000 miles in your lifetime.
 Proactive care for your precious feet and ankles is the best step to avoid chronic foot pain and is a critical component in eliminating it as well.
 Prevention really is the best medicine!